 Recent Illness Contacts

-And, for each infectious agent (hundreds), the ID specialist must know, or be familiar with the laboratory staining and culture characteristics that identify the agent; the molecular mechanism of disease, including the response of the host to the agent; the usual array of organs involved by the disease (as well as atypical presentations); the infectious agent’s transmissibility; the usual clinical course, including incubation from time of exposure; the time course of the disease and its possible complications; the early and late symptom patterns; the risk of organ damage and death; the laboratory and imaging study findings with the disease; the first-line and alternative treatments; dosing and route of administration changes in treatment medication in the face of liver or kidney function decline during disease; public health prevention strategies to mitigate spread to others.
+And, for each infectious agent (hundreds), the ID specialist must know, or be familiar with, the laboratory microscopic staining appearance and culture characteristics that identify the agent; the molecular mechanisms of the disease, including the characteristic response of the host’s immune system to the agent; the usual array of organs and tissues involved by the disease (as well as atypical presentations); the infectious agent’s means of transmissibility to others; the usual clinical course of illness, including incubation from time of exposure; the time course of the disease and its possible complications; the early and late disease state symptom patterns; the risk of organ damage and death; the laboratory and imaging test findings with the disease; the first-line and alternative treatments; dosing and route of administration changes in treatment medication in the face of liver or kidney function decline during disease; public health prevention strategies to mitigate spread to others and throughout the community.

-And each organism differs in virulence and pathogenesis (mechanism of disease production) – the ability to invoke a destructive inflammatory response from the host and to spread through specific body pathways: the soft tissues, circulatory system, lymphatic system, organs.
-Some organisms cause disease slowly (TB).
-Others are rapidly destructive (Ebola virus).
-Some infections resolve after the acute illness (mononucleosis).
+And each organism differs in virulence (tissue destructive and invasive capacity) and pathogenesis (mechanism of disease production) – the ability to invoke a destructive inflammatory response from the host and to spread through specific body pathways: the soft tissues, circulatory system, lymphatic system, organs.
+Some organisms cause disease slowly (TB, HIV, hepatitis C, syphilis).
+Others are rapidly destructive (Ebola virus, plague, bacteremia).
+Some infections are self-limited, and so resolve after the acute illness without specific treatment (mononucleosis).
 Others persist for years in biological reservoirs (HIV, hepatitis C).
-Some spread person-to-person, others not.
-Some infectious agents only exploit weakened immune systems (opportunists) – Cryptosporidia, Pneumocystis.
-And, some come from animals – rabies, toxoplasmosis, leptospirosis.
-Others from insects: mosquitoes (dengue fever, malaria, West Nile Virus), bugs (Chaga’s disease), and ticks (Rocky Mountain Spotted Fever, Lyme disease, babesiosis).
-So, there are the biological vectors (animals, mosquitoes, ticks, etc.) of an agent, the social context of the patient (nursing home, sexually polygamous, post-travel, post-trauma/surgery, immune-suppressed, etc.).
-There is the time of year to consider (seasonal illness like influenza and West Nile virus).
-There is the communicable diseases patterns and activities at play currently in the local and national community to factor (epidemiology) analyzing the patient sitting before you.
+Some readily spread person-to-person (measles), others not.
+Some infectious agents most often exploit weakened immune systems (opportunists) – Cryptosporidia, Pneumocystis, Strongyloides.
+And, some come from animals – rabies, toxoplasmosis, leptospirosis, tularemia, psittacosis, brucellosis.
+Others from insects: mosquitoes (dengue fever, malaria, West Nile Virus, Zika Virus), “kissing” bugs (Chaga’s disease), and ticks (Rocky Mountain Spotted Fever, Lyme disease, babesiosis).
+So, there are the biological vectors (animals, mosquitoes, ticks, etc.) of an agent, the social context of the patient (nursing home, hospital-acquired, sexually polygamous, post-travel, post-trauma/surgery, immune-suppressed, etc.).
+There are the times of the year to consider (seasonal illness like influenza and West Nile virus).
+There are the communicable diseases’ patterns and activities at play currently in the local and national community to factor (epidemiology) analyzing the patient sitting before you—foodborne illness, contaminated waterborne disease, influenza, and West Nile virus outbreaks.

-Finally, the ID specialist must first train in and pass board examinations in Internal Medicine.
+As previously stated, the ID specialist must first train in and pass board examinations in Internal Medicine.
 Why is that relevant?
 Because many disease states are inflammatory to the body, yet are not infection-based.
 Gout, autoimmune diseases (lupus, rheumatoid arthritis), allergic reactions, some malignancies are a few examples.
-Many medications can even cause fever and physical and lab/imaging abnormalties that mimic infections.
+Many medications can even cause fever and physical and lab/imaging abnormalities that mimic infections.
+Fever of unknown origin is worth reading about; in my mind the ultimate diagnostic challenge in medicine and reward for becoming expert in this field.

 Faced with an unexplained fever; elevated white blood cell count; inflammatory appearances on a chest x-ray; or a swollen, red, tender limb, the first consideration is to rule out an acute infectious process that may put the patient at risk without prompt, correct treatment.
-But, the ID doc must also consider non-infectious causes of the problem (broader Internal Medicine) that may actually be at work and which require entirely different treatment approaches than anti-infective (antibiotics, anti-virals) medications, such as potent anti-inflammatory immuno-suppressant agents, like steroids (contraindicated in most major infections).
-ID is a multi-organ, multi-system subspecialty that, more than any other, requires the physician to be at the top of his foundational game in Internal Medicine.
+But, the ID doc must also consider non-infectious causes of the problem (broader Internal Medicine) that may actually be at work and which require entirely different treatment approaches than anti-infective (antibiotics, antivirals) medications, such as potent anti-inflammatory, immune-suppressant agents, like steroids (contraindicated in most major infections).
+ID is a multi-organ, multi-system subspecialty that, more than any other, requires the physician to be at the top of his/her foundational game in Internal Medicine.

 I think you are now getting the challenge of all this – a challenge that goes on with every case, every day, over decades of experience, unrelenting and never tiresome.